 University regulations are summarized below.
-These regulations correspond to subsections of the Student Conduct Code beginning with 22.14.10.10 as numbered below.
+These regulations correspond to subsections of the Student Conduct Code

-In addition, if it appears that a student has also violated federal, state, or local law, then s/he may also be referred to the criminal justice system for prosecution.
+In addition, if it appears that a student has also violated federal, state, or local law, then they may also be referred to the criminal justice system for prosecution.